datobedianidze/teamable/README.md

 # teamable
-This is an application that I have made in TechWorld with Nana's Ultimate IT Fundamentals Course!
+This is an application that I have made in TechWorld with Nana's Ultimate IT Fundamentals Course!!

 ### To run the tests execute